ezeoleaf/awesome-golang-repositories/README.md

 [credstore](https://github.com/google/credstore): Credstore is a centralized auth server
 [botnet](https://github.com/threeaccents/botnet): A tcp  botnet written in golang
 [xtest](https://github.com/williamchanrico/xtest): Simple Go application to test X APIs or connections
 [gldap](https://github.com/jimlambrt/gldap): Build LDAP services w/ Go
+[githubapi](https://github.com/settermjd/githubapi): A (very) simple library for working with the GitHub API.
+This is NOT meant to be used, it's just something I'm experimenting with.